LordPachimari/studlancer-web/README.md

 # Studlancer-web (DELETED ALL THE DATA 28/06/2023).

 All the data are deleted.
-Studlancer-web-2.0 is coming

  This web-app uses NEXT.js, Dynamodb as a database, TRPC for server-client typesafety, Clerk for authentication, Chakra ui for UI, Supabase realtime for chat, Momento for cache, Zustand for state management, rockset for real-time data-analytics (like ElasticSearch but with real-time data ingestion).